ec-europa/nexteuropa_user_management/README.md

 registered user.
 ie: by using the `[user]` token, it is possible to include information like name to know who should they look for.
+With the `[site:nexteuropa-user-management-page-url]` token you can make a link to bring the user to the user management page.
 See the token description under the field.

 # UM Administrator role